DaveTCode/gameboy-emulator-dotnet/README.md

 - Prevent pressing multiple buttons (just direction keys?) at a time
 - RTC for MBC3 pretends to exist but doesn't really
 - Fully update debugging spreadsheets for CGB and Audio
-- Move to using streaming pixels into a texture for SDL to get performance above 30fps

 ### Ideas/Future